Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Discussion

 In this study, we deliberately chose not to re-annotate either of the training datasets to standardize the inclusion or exclusion of the kidney hilum.
-With this study we show preliminary evidence to support the hypothesis that exposure to annotation variability during training improves model robustness in real-world settings.
+We show preliminary evidence to support the hypothesis that exposure to annotation variability during training improves model robustness in real-world settings.
 By combining these heterogeneous datasets, our model is exposed to a broad range of anatomical variations, scanning protocols, and slice thicknesses, promoting robustness against distribution shifts.
 Clinically, achieving a high level of robustness is ultimately more valuable than minor incremental gains in segmentation accuracy.
 A potential application of our model in clinical practice includes evaluating kidney volumes and tracking relative volume changes over multiple time points.
 This can serve as a diagnostic marker to guide procedures such as active surveillance.

-The proposed model has one important limitation, the model is not able to recognize kidney and kidney abnormalities on CT scans without contrast.
-This problem could potentially be mitigated by retraining the model on a training dataset that does include non-contrast scans.
+Another interesting use case could be predicting the Mayo Imaging Classification score \citep{bais_2024} for patients with ADPKD.

+Furthermore, we trained the model to detect and segment renal masses as a single merged class, rather than separating cystic and solid lesions.
+This decision was motivated by the considerable overlap in imaging characteristics between these subtypes, e.g., Bosniak IV cystic lesions may present with both septations and solid components \citep{silverman_2019}, making a strict class boundary ambiguous.
+Our results demonstrate that this approach is effective for renal mass detection and segmentation.
+Whether two separate models, one for cystic and one for solid lesions, could further improve performance remains an open question and represents a direction for future work.

+Besides CT imaging, MR imaging is a widely used modality for renal imaging.
+The model presented in this work is trained and validated on CT imaging only.
+Recent work has shown that with some extra preprocessing steps, a CT-only model can be applied to MR imaging \citep{hantze_2025}.
+Although the results are not yet satisfactory, this setup could be used to accelerate annotating MRI for training an MRI specific model.